 Built AI/LLM automation across multiple production systems — OpenAI, Gemini, Vertex.
 Awarded for rapid technical growth, strong ownership of complex systems, and continuous skills improvement at Mavric.
 Now building the GitHits GTM engine.

-The Blog Notes on agents, context, and how we build GitHits.
+The Blog Notes on agents, context, and the version-aware index behind GitHits.
 Explore Articles

 The Blog